openedx/edx-platform/docs/source/drag_and_drop_input.rst

-    id - Unique identifier of the draggable object. label - Human readable label that will be shown to the user. icon - Relative path to an image that will be shown to the user.
+    id - Unique identifier of the draggable object. label - Human readable label that will be shown to the user. icon - Relative path to an image that will be shown to the user. can_reuse - true or false, default is false.
+If true, same draggable can be used multiple times.

 A draggable is what the user must drag out of the slider and place onto the base image.
 After a drag operation, if the center of the draggable ends up